Marku8/bob/README.md

 ---

-This layout gives a clear and structured description of your AWS architecture and how it's managed via Terraform, making it suitable for a GitHub README or documentation page.
+This layout gives a clear and structured description of your AWS architecture and how it's managed via Terraform